bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 	// Would execute and return an array of results of the following query:
 	// SELECT field1, field1 from mytable where field3 = 5;

+.. note:: Double calls to ``get_compiled_select()`` while you're using the
+	Query Builder Caching functionality and NOT resetting your queries will results in the cache being merged twice.
+That in turn will i.e. if you're caching a ``select()`` - select the same field twice.